MarynaShavlak/phonebook/README.md

    - 🖊️ Existing contacts can be edited to update information.
    - 🗑️ Contacts can be moved to recycle bin, and a confirmation step is included to prevent accidental deletions.
 - **Search and Sort Contacts**:
-   - 🔍 Effortlessly find contacts by name or number using the intuitive search bar, available across the entire phonebook, in the favorites list, and even within the recycle bin for comprehensive accessibility.
+   - 🔍 Seamlessly locate contacts by name or number through the intuitive search bar, spanning the entire phonebook, favorites list, and recycle bin for comprehensive accessibility.
+   - 🔤  Intelligent Matching: Easily find contacts with the smart search feature, highlighting matching parts for precise alignment with search criteria.
    - 🔄 Organize contacts easily by sorting them based on name or date added.
 Arrange them in both ascending and descending orders for a seamless experience in your phonebook, favorites list, and recycle bin.
 - **Add Contacts to Favorites and Custom Groups**:
    - ⭐ Mark contacts as favorites for quick access.